williammbrown99/Feedforward-Neural-Network/README.md

 # Feedforward-Neural-Network
 A feedforward neural network to approximate a continuous function.
-The network trains using the given training data and parameters.
+The network is initialized with the number of hidden nodes in the hidden layer.
+The network trains using parameters: trainingX, trainingY, numIterations, learningRate.
 The network gives a prediction using the given test data.
-This file does not import any external modules.